prisma/prisma1/README.md

 - Select the database type: **MySQL** or **PostgreSQL**
 - Select the language for the generated Prisma client: **TypeScript**, **Flow**, **JavaScript** or **Go**

-If you want to start with an **existing database** or just play around with a sandbox environment on a **Demo server**, follow the Quickstart in the documentation.

-After you provided the database information, the wizard prompts you to **select the language** for the generated Prisma client.

 Once the wizard has terminated, run the following commands to setup Prisma:

 ```